joegit1996/ActivityTracker-2/README.md

 - **Environment variables not loading:** Ensure `.env` is not empty, is in the root, and is saved
 - **TypeScript errors:** Ensure `@types/node` and `@types/express` are installed and `tsconfig.json` includes them in `types`
 - **Milestone titles not showing:** The frontend now uses `milestone.title_en`/`milestone.title_ar` — update your data if needed
+- **Mini rewards not showing:** Ensure your DB has the `mini_rewards` table and your API returns them for the campaign

 ## Contributing
 1. Fork the repo